 We will reach out to your supervisors for evaluations towards the end of the semester.
-Students can ask for information about their evaluations, unless the supervisors request otherwise.
+Students are allowed to see their evaluations, unless the supervisors request otherwise.

 Your grade will be based on the quality/timeliness of your essays and your supervisor's evaluation.